amr-elmowaled/discrete-project/README.md

     then they are not equivalent

-if they share variables and all the unshared variables are redundant: make the shared variables occupy the least significant bits in the ascendingly ordered truth table for every output of all rows from 1 to 2^(number of shared variables):
+if they share variables and all the unshared variables are redundant: for every output of all rows from 1 to 2^(number of shared variables):
     if output of expression A != output of expression B: they are not equivalent